top of page

 Lighting is one of the primary areas to be addressed when designing low-sensory stimuli space for Neuro-divergent (ND) clients who have autistic spectrum disorder with or without intellectual disability.
 Many of the ND are hypersensitive to brightness and flickering of light that are imperceptible to neuro-typical (NT) clients.
 ND-friendly soft diffused flicker-free lighting seems to be one of the basic elements of neuro-diversity design.

 The fact is, not only fluorescent lights but all artificial lights on AC power source flicker to some extent, especially when they are dimmed.
 Incandescent lights flicker relatively mildly and less, but these days they may no longer be a practical lighting option.
-Regular LED bulbs can flicker as harshly as fluorescent lights.
+More importantly regular LED bulbs can flicker as harshly as fluorescent lights.

 So what could be done?